autonity/docs.autonity.org/oracle/install-oracle/index.md

 - Built by the `make` process when building from source.
 Run the make command appropriate for the Testnet you are connecting to as described in [Build from source code](/oracle/install-oracle/#install-source).
 You can view the built plugins in the directory `./build/bin/plugins`.

 - Included pre-built as part of the pre-built executable.
 You can view the built plugins in the directory `/plugins`.
-The executable is built for Piccadilly Testnet only.
+The executable is built for Mainnet only.

 - Included pre-built as part of oracle server Docker image and the pre-built executable.
-Install the Docker image for the Testnet you are connecting to as described in [Installing the Docker image](/oracle/install-oracle/#install-docker).
+Install the Docker image for the network you are connecting to as described in [Installing the Docker image](/oracle/install-oracle/#install-docker).
 The built plugins are included in the Docker container at the path `/usr/local/bin/plugins`.

 ::: {.callout-note title="Note" collapse="false"}
 <!--The Simulator plugin for simulated ATN and NTN price data is built when building from source for Bakerloo Testnet. -->You can build the Simulator plugin independently by running the command `make simulator`.
 This will build the `simulator_plugin` in the `/plugins` directory.
 A local testnet could be a scenario for setting up and using a simulator.